 When Eli was just 11 years old, in November 1842, his father died after being crushed while cutting down a tree.
-Then, in August 1847, when his mother died of stomach trouble, Eli was orphaned at age 16.
-The Somerset County Orphans Court appointed Jonas Younkin and Aaron Schrock as his legal guardians.
+Then, in August 1847, when his mother died of stomach trouble, Eli was rendered an orphan at the age of 16.
+The Somerset County Orphans Court appointed Jonas Younkin and Aaron Schrock as his legal guardian.

-In 1855, Eli married Mary Ann Baer (1836-1887).
-Her parents are believed to have been Henry and Margaret Baer of Allegheny Township, Westmoreland County, PA.
-An alternate form of her name was "Anna."
-She may have been related to famed Judge William J. Baer, of German heritage, who was prominent with the Somerset County Court of Common Pleas, and purchased the farms of Eli's brothers as a coal and mineral rights investment in the 1860s.
+In 1855, when he was 24 years of age, Eli married 19-year-old Mary Ann Baer (1836-1887).
+Her parents are believed to have been Henry and Margaret "Anna" Baer of Allegheny Township, Westmoreland County.
+She probably was related to famed Judge William J. Baer, of German heritage, who was prominent with the Somerset County Court of Common Pleas, and who purchased the farms of Eli's brothers as a coal and mineral rights investment in the 1860s.

 Eli apparently held strong political views.
 In late August 1880, reported the Connellsville Keystone Courier, he attended a "large and enthusiastic meeting of the followers of Hancock and English ... at Mullin's Station on Friday evening.
 The books were opened for the reception of new members, and quite a large number were added to the list...
 This club now numbers over ninety mine, and in a short time will be increased to one hundred and twenty five."
 At this meeting, Eli was elected vice president, joining president Henry W. Fultz, secretary David Burns, corresponding secretary George W. Fultz and treasurer James Devlin among the executive leadership.